AdityaRaj23/MeloGen/README.md

 ## Link - [https://huggingface.co/spaces/alpha33/MeloGen]

-The video accepts seed in humdrum(.krn) format you may get some more samples from:
+The model accepts seed in humdrum(.krn) format you may get some more samples from:
 [https://kern.humdrum.org/cgi-bin/browse?l=essen/europa/deutschl/erk]

 - *The quality of seed determines the sound generated.